andrewc4662/about-me/README.md

 2. Canary/parakeet mixed bird
 3. Beta fish
 ---
-Bio: I am a freshman at Hstat and I was born in Brooklyn, New York On March 10th 2005 and I have been here ever since.
+Bio: I am a freshman at Hstat and I was born in Brooklyn, New York.
+My birthday is March 10th 2005
 ---
 Schedule:
           * 8:00 Am Wake up/wash teeth and face